nicfv/Me/docs/blog/posts/2024-01-02-website-updates.md

 This actually isn't as complicated as it sounds, either.
 For the blog, I merged my repository's history with my portfolio's history.
 This was a bit of a challenge, since Git doesn't like to merge unrelated histories.
 Also, it probably wasn't necessary, but I wanted to keep the histories anyway, in case I needed to look back on something.
 I just had to add my portfolio as a second Git remote to my blog, and then I was able to fetch, merge, and push.

-I decided not to go this route for my photography website (which was *photos.nicfv.com*.)
+I decided not to go this route for my [photography website](../../photos/index.md) (which was *photos.nicfv.com*.)
 The main reason being I was reaching the file limit, or maybe already there.
 According to [GitHub](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github), the recommended limit is 1GB with a hard cap of 5GB.
-With 140 pictures posted at the time, I was already at 1.1GB, so I knew that continuing like this was unsustainable and I needed to find a different solution.
+With just 140 pictures posted at the time, I was already at 1.1GB, so I knew that continuing like this was unsustainable and I needed to find a different solution.

 I pondered some ideas like hosting my own media server from my Raspberry Pi, but that would just be another project to maintain, and I do not want any external traffic entering my network.
 So, that idea is completely out.